-ELP Mentor applicants who move forward in the selection process will participate in a candidate interview (scheduled for late February/early March), and will be notified about the final selection process outcome by mid March.
-ELP Mentors are expected to attend both the ELP Leadership Team pre-fall planning meeting and the ELP Mentor training program, which will take place in April/May.
+ELP Mentor applicants who move forward in the selection process will participate in a candidate interview (scheduled for late February/early March), and will be notified about the final selection process outcome by early/mid March.
+ELP Mentors are expected to attend both the ELP Mentor training program and the Leadership Team pre-fall planning meeting, both of which will take place in April/May.

 Click here to apply for the Fall 2016 ELP Mentor position.
 The application deadline is 2/22/16